Student Consumer Information Guide

 • If you are enrolled in an Online Degree Program and will not be attending classes on campus, you are not required to turn in any health forms.

 All forms must be uploaded to the student portal https://pba.medicatconnect.com.
 Health forms that are faxed, emailed, or submitted in-person will not be accepted.
 Students who are accepted in the fall should submit their health forms prior to August 1st and students who are accepted for the spring semester should submit health forms prior to December 1st.
 Please keep a copy of all health forms for your records.

 Orlando Campus Students: There are no health form requirements and no health center services at the Orlando campus.

-Palm Beach Atlantic University is pleased to offer students an affordable student health insurance plan.
-All full-time day undergraduate, pharmacy, and international students are required to provide proof of current and acceptable health insurance coverage each academic year.
-These students are automatically enrolled and billed for the student health insurance plan.
-The insurance charge will only be removed if an approved waiver has been received by the deadline.
+Palm Beach Atlantic University is pleased to offer any full-time student an affordable health insurance plan, including undergraduate, graduate, evening, and international students.
+All full-time students are required to provide proof of current and acceptable health insurance coverage each academic year.
+It is important to note that even if students have their own insurance plan, they still must complete the waiver process.
+Students who do not waive the health insurance by the deadline date (fall semester = September 18th; spring semester = January 15th) are automatically enrolled and billed for the student health plan.
 To find details about the school endorsed health insurance plan or to complete a waiver request, please visit www.aetnastudenthealth.com/pba.
 Students planning to waive the school endorsed plan need to be certain that their current health insurance provides non-emergency coverage in the West Palm Beach area.